Skip to content

 The experience culminated with three YSL fragrance recommendations.
 Two of these were predicted to perfectly align with the customer’s individual emotional and brain responses.
 To widen a customer’s sensory choice profile, the third recommendation was either a unisex or gender-opposite fragrance that still aligned with the predictive brain olfactory algorithm.

 The resulting experience was a resounding success from the perspective of the customers, beauty advisors, L’Oréal, and EMOTIV.
-The “Scent-Sation” experience is due to roll out globally in YSL flagship stores later this year and through 2023.

 The future of consumer-facing neuroscience